arbor-sim/arbor/doc/tutorial/connectivity.rst

     :width: 400
     :align: center

-Note that by default the rendering is disabled to avoid the slowdown.
+Note that rendering can be disabled, if things get too slow.

 Final Thoughts